ManviSingh20/Jenkins-CI-CD-pipeline/README.md

    b. sudo apt install openjdk-8-jdk -y

-   Note - Installing java in necesarry because jenkins is integrated with java, hence it won't work without it.

    c.
 Install jenkins by visiting [pkg.jenkins.io](https://pkg.jenkins.io/debian-stable/). run all the given commands step by step.

+   Note - Java is a prerequisite for running Jenkins because Jenkins is built on Java and operates as a Java-based application.

 5. Check for java version by using command - java -version.
-It will be java 11 but we installed java 8. since jenkinds require java 11 hence it is updated.
+It will be java 11 but we installed java 8. this is because Jenkins require java 11 hence it is updated in the later steps provided in the documentation.
 6. Start the server by using the following command -
    a. sudo systemctl start jenkins
    b. sudo systemctl enable jenkins
    c. sudo systemctl status jenkins
    Note - By default jenkins runs on port 8080.
-7. Check whether we can access it or note.
-Go to instamces copy its public ip address and paste in the the new browser window, and add :8080 at last as it runs on port 8080 by default. it won't work.
+7. Check whether we can access it or not.
+Go to instance copy its public ip address and paste in the the new browser window, and add :8080 at last as it runs on port 8080 by default.
+It won't work at first as we haven't edited the inbound rules.
 8. Edit the inbound rules and set custom TCP on port 8080 from anywhere.
-9. refresh the page. it is now working.
+9. Refresh the page.
+It is now working.
-10. Copy the path give on the web page and use it in the command sudo cat ____. it will provide with the secret key to for administration access.
+10. Copy the path give on the web page and use it in the command sudo cat ____. it will provide with the secret key for administration access.
-11. install suggested plugins.
+11. Install suggested plugins.
-12. create user admin.
+12. Create user admin.
-13. save and continue.
+13. Save and continue.
-14. start using jenkins.
+14. Start using jenkins.

 ## Install Docker on our EC2 Instance

-1. To install Docker in Ubuntu 24.04, we'll run the following three commands:
+1. To install Docker on Ubuntu 24.04, we'll run the following three commands:
    a. for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done

    c. curl -fsSL https://get.docker.com -o get-docker.sh

    d. sudo sh get-docker.sh

-2. If it doesn't work then use the following commands:
+3. If it doesn't work then use the following commands:
    a. sudo usermod -aG docker $USER

    b. newgrp docker

    c. docker version

    d. sudo systemctl restart docker